-- Resource Efficiency.
+Tab Views or tiles in the tab Investigate Resource Efficiency.
 Provides a list of suggestions for making your virtual environment more efficient, for each type of virtual object.
-Clicking the Optimize or View more details links opens the Optimizer Main View dashboard, which allows you to optimize your environment, as necessary. - Highest Impact Changes (VMware only).
-Displays the change events of objects and the performance impact to the change objects. - VMs with the Highest CPU Utilization.
+Clicking the Optimize or View more details links opens the Optimizer Main View dashboard, which allows you to optimize your environment, as necessary.
+Highest Impact Changes (VMware only).
+Displays the change events of objects and the performance impact to the change objects.
+VMs with CPU Problems.
 Provides a list of virtual machines experiencing CPU problems.
-Clicking a virtual object to drill down and investigate the issues in more details. - VMs with the Most Memory Utilization.
+Clicking a virtual object to drill down and investigate the issues in more details. • VMs with Memory Problems.
 Provides a list of virtual machines experiencing memory problems.
-Clicking a virtual object to drill down and investigate the issues in more details. - VMs with the Highest Network Transfer Rate.
+Clicking a virtual object to drill down and investigate the issues in more details. • VMs with Storage Problems.
+Provides a list of virtual machines experiencing storage problems.
+Clicking a virtual object to drill down and investigate the issues in more details. • VMs with Network Problems.
 Provides a list of virtual machines experiencing network problems.
-Clicking a virtual object to drill down and investigate the issues in more details. - VMs with the Most Storage Utilization.
-Provides a list of virtual machines experiencing storage problems.
 Clicking a virtual object to drill down and investigate the issues in more details.